anicolaspp/ojai-testing/README.md

 }
 ```

-Notice that by implementing `JavaOjaiTesting` we gain access to the same constructs, `connection()` and `documentStore()` and from here we just write our normal Java test using your the testing framework of your choice.
+Notice that by implementing `JavaOjaiTesting` we gain access to the same constructs, `connection()` and `documentStore()` and from here we just write our normal Java tests using your the testing framework of your choice.